💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 No, I think we should move on to Ashkahn stuff.

-And so on one side, we have applications that might use Wrangler that have a lot of dependencies and are maybe you could consider full stack, but they're also a good amount of worker use cases that are very quick, easy fixes.
+And so, on one side, we have applications that might use Wrangler that have a lot of dependencies and are maybe you could consider full stack, but there are also a good amount of worker use cases that are very quick, easy fixes.